LIONEL MESSI’S GOAL NOT ENOUGH AS INTER MIAMI FACES NASHVILLE DEFICIT

 Messi scored his 27th goal of the year.
 He led Surridge by three goals in the Golden Boot race going into the match, and he was ahead of Denis Bouanga of Los Angeles FC by two goals.

 Messi has the advantage on both tiebreakers, which are assists and the fewest minutes played, even if Bouanga or Surridge were to tie him.
-Messi had played 2,330 minutes and had 18 assists, which equalled him for the most in MLS.
+Messi had played 2,330 minutes and had 18 assists, which equalled the most in MLS.
 Bouanga played 2,569 minutes and contributed eight assists.
 Surridge played 2,850 minutes and contributed five assists.

 "It would be great if we could assist Leo in winning the Golden Boot," Inter Miami coach Javier Mascherano stated before the match.
 "We will make every effort to assist him in his attempt to win that."